Board of Directors

 W. Benjamin Moreland - Chairman

-President & CEO, Crown Castle International
+President & Chief Executive Officer, Crown Castle International

-W. Benjamin Moreland was appointed President and CEO of Crown Castle International in July 2008.
+W. Benjamin Moreland was appointed President and Chief Executive Officer of Crown Castle International in July 2008.
 Crown Castle, a NYSE-listed provider of wireless infrastructure in the US and Australia operates over 31,000 towers and Distributed Antenna System (DAS) facilities.
 Prior to his current role, Moreland served as Executive Vice President and Chief Financial Officer of Crown Castle since 2000.
 He joined Crown Castle in 1999 after 15 years with Chase Manhattan Bank, primarily in corporate finance and real estate investment banking.
 Moreland serves on the Boards of Crown Castle International and Calpine Corporation, as well as the Spring Branch Education Foundation.
 He holds a BBA from The University of Texas at Austin and an MBA from The University of Houston.

-Thomas A. (Tam) Murray - Vice Chairman
+Thomas A. (Tam) Murray - Vice Chairman & Secretary

 Founder & Managing Member, Community Wireless Structures